philcryer/basejump/README.md

 # basejump

-Basejump uses (Ansible)[https://www.ansible.com] to automate the deployment of my dotfiles, configs, and handly-dandy one-liners on *nix systems (Linux and macOS).
-I needed one command I could run to get the game going from scratch, so this script installs Ansible via Pip, then gets my preferred setups from my `[philcryer/dotfiles](https://github.com/philcryer/dotfiles)` project, and puts them in place so I have an identical setup on all of the hosts I work on.
+Basejump uses [Ansible](https://www.ansible.com) to automate the deployment of my dotfiles, configs, and handly-dandy one-liners on *nix systems (Linux and macOS).
+I needed one command I could run to get the game going from scratch, so this script installs Ansible via Pip, then gets my preferred setups from my [philcryer/dotfiles](https://github.com/philcryer/dotfiles) project, and puts them in place so I have an identical setup on all of the hosts I work on.
 Easy peasy lemon squeezy.

-__NOTICE__ if you don't have Ansible installed, it will do that first, automatically!
+__NOTICE__ if you don't have Ansible installed, basejump will do that first, automatically!

 ## requirements